CPSIA and ASTM F963-23 Product Lab Testing: A Complete Guide

 At what stage should we book CPSIA lab testing?

 The lab test must be performed on a product that represents the product you sell in the US.
-Hence, you need to collect samples from a mass-produced batch of items rather than pre-production samples or prototypes.
+Hence, you must collect samples from a mass-produced batch of items rather than pre-production samples or prototypes.

 That being said, lab testing pre-production samples according to applicable ASTM standards and other CPSIA requirements is often a good practice – for the sake of verifying that the design of your product is inherently compliant.

-Some brands do partial CPSIA testing for this reason, which is then followed up with a “real” CPSIA lab test prior to shipment.
+Some brands do partial CPSIA testing for this reason, which is followed up with a “final” CPSIA lab test before shipment.

-The last thing you want to do is to enter mass production based on a design that is destined to fail CPSIA lab testing due to design flaws.
+The last thing you want to do is enter mass production based on a design that is destined to fail CPSIA lab testing due to built-in design flaws.

 Do I need to test all the products?